2026-05-06 · supplements, appetite, weight-management

 Experience-based scenarios

 - You want a stimulant-free nudge for afternoon cravings.
 Some non-stimulant appetite suppressants may help curb snacking, but the effects are usually modest and vary widely by product.
+If cravings are tied to mood, stress, or boredom rather than true hunger, our guide to emotional eating and weight loss covers strategies that supplements cannot address.

 - You are on a tight budget looking for big, fast results.
 Supplements rarely deliver large, durable weight loss, so spending heavily on multiple products is unlikely to pay off compared with food planning or coaching.